EmilioGall/db-wine-mine/README.md

-Based on the structure and content from the repository, here's the `README.md` for the **db-wine-mine** project:

----

-# db-wine-mine
+# DB Wine

-The **db-wine-mine** project is a database-driven application designed for managing wine-related data.
+The **DB Wine** is a database-driven application designed for managing wine-related data.
 It provides a robust system to track wine collections, vineyard details, and other related information using a MySQL database, integrated with Laravel for backend management.

 ## Table of Contents